reimagined/resolve/docs/api-handlers.md

 title: API Handlers
 ---

 Use API Handlers to provide your reSolve server with the capability to handle arbitrary HTTP requests.

-## API Reference

 ReSolve API handlers have the following general structure:

 ##### common/api-handlers/my-api-handler.js: